hexagontk/hexagon_extra/args/README.md

 7. Support - and --
 8. Take care of environment variables and .env files in current dir
 9. Support interactive settings prompt if mandatory options are missing
+10. Support @files for long list of parameters

 Program, can have stream input, config files (XDG dirs), and parameters

 Check: https://clig.dev/#the-basics

 TODO Handle standard options like --help, help command -q --quiet, -v verbose, etc.

+TODO Control rendering with flags on `ArgsManager`

 ## Install the Dependency